naturalis/barcode-phylogenetic-diversity/README.md

 **Still under construction**

 - dada2 tool is not implemented yet
-- might get rid of the tool dictionary structure
 - bin/galaxy_paste.py needs to handle multiple inputs
 - bin/visualize.R needs tinkering and is not integrated yet